Our2020View/Our2020View.github.io/batterymonitor.md

 Once I got ahold of the BMV cable left in the water heater area, I pulled it up to the top of the fridge and then fed it into the area that the cabinet panel covers up.

 I did this gauge install in conjuction with the gauge install for the EMS, so I only had to do all of this once.
-Here are some photos of my gauge layout, hole location, the various cables that needed plugging into the guages, and the end result:  (Winnebago chewed up the face plate holes a bit, so I changed out the screws and added some washers to make things look a bit better)
+Here are some photos of my gauge layout, hole location, the various cables that needed plugging into the gauges, and the end result:  (Winnebago chewed up the face plate holes a bit, so I changed out the screws and added some washers to make things look a bit better)

 <img src="/assets/gauge-layout-web.jpg"/>